cfuchs12345/server-manager/README.md

 - [x] Store received information as time series and build graphs (done - it uses [Apex](https://apexcharts.com/) charts for display and [Quest DB](https://questdb.io/) as database)
 - [ ] more Plugins (nearly everything that offers a REST, SOAP API is possible) CrowdSec, PfSense and many more is possible...
 - [ ] maybe build an agent that can be installed on remote machines to get information from the OS or installations like Wireguard, that offer no direct API
+- [ ] encrypt other passwords/credentials between frontend and backend

 ## How the main screen looks like